johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 In order to be true to the actor model's idea of freely shareable references, regardless of their location (known as the property of [*location transparency*](#location-transparency)), we need to be able to pass distributed actor references to other--potentially remote--distributed actors.

-This implies that distributed actors must be `Codable`.
+In order to support the ability to pass actors references to other systems in the most natural way, we are able to naturally express actors as `Codable` types.
 However, the way that encoding and decoding is to be implemented differs tremendously for actors and non-actors.
 Specifically, it does not make sense to serialize the actor's state - it is after all what is isolated from the outside world and from external access.
+This avoids having special magical wrapper types such as `ActorRef<Actor>` which otherwise we would have to wrap actors in, every single time when invoking distributed functions.
+Passing actors to other actors is a tremendously common pattern, and as such we feel the conformance is strongly justified here.

-The `DistributedActor` protocol also conforms to `Codable`.
-As it does not make sense to encode/decode "the actor", per se, the actor's encoding is specialized to what it actually intends to express: encoding an address, that can be resolved on a remote node, such that the remote node can contact this actor.
-This is exactly what the `ActorAddress` is used for, and thankfully it is an immutable private property of each actor, so the synthesis of Codable of a distributed actor boils down to encoding its' address:
+The way `DistributedActor`  conforms to `Codable` is special, and deeply rooted in the actor model's notion of what an actor is.
+It would not make sense to  always encode/decode "the actor's state", per se, but rather when sending actor references across the network, we usually want to share this "reference".
+Thankfully, since actors are uniquely identified by an address, that can be resolved on a remote node, all we need to do is encode/decode the address, paired with the expected actor type (which we get from the type signatures of involed distributed functions).
+Thankfully the `ActorAddress` is an immutable property of any distributed actor, so the synthesis of `Codable` of a distributed actor boils down to encoding its address:

 ```swift
 extension DistributedActor {